 - Reversible design with smooth and ridged cooking surfaces

-- Pre-seasoned and ready to use out of the box
+- Pre-seasoned with True Seasoned Finish, ready to use out of the box

 - Compatible with most gas grills and smokers